Is disability insurance worth it?

 Individual disability insurance

-This is a policy you purchase for yourself, so you can tailor it to your needs.
+You purchase this policy for yourself so you can tailor it to your needs.
 As it is paid for with after-tax dollars, the replacement income it provides is also tax-free.
-It’s typically bought through a financial representative; if you don’t have one, or if that person doesn’t have a lot of experience with disability insurance, a Guardian financial representative can give you a disability insurance quote.
+It's typically bought through a financial professional; if you don't have one, or if that person doesn't have much experience with disability insurance, a Guardian financial professional can give you a disability insurance quote.

 This approach lets you take advantage of a low-cost group policy for a portion of your needs, then individualize your protection with a secondary policy.
 Here are a few of the many scenarios where that can make a lot of sense: